What is NurturePA, Inc.?

 How many parents do mentors typically support?

-Each mentor is carefully paired with 8-12 parents to support.
+Each mentor is paired with 10-15 moms to support.

 How much time does mentoring typically involve?

-On average, mentors spend about 10 minutes per week with each parent they support.
-Because of the efficiency of the program, mentors are able to successfully support a number of parents in just 1-2 hours throughout the course of the week.
+On average, mentors spend about 10 minutes per week with each mom they support.
+Because of the efficiency of the program, mentors are able to successfully support a number of moms in just 1-2 hours throughout the course of the week.
 Mentors are also able to adapt the work to fit their own schedule.

 Do mentors have to use their personal mobile phone?